 Rossi began his career in Europe in hopes of a Formula 1 career and he accomplished that goal in 2015, racing for Manor Marussia F1.
-Rossi raced five races for the team, with a career best finish of 12th in the United States Grand Prix, but a bunch of circumstances beyond his control kept him from going any further in F1.
+Rossi raced five times for the team, with a career best finish of 12th in the United States Grand Prix, but a bunch of circumstances beyond his control kept him from going any further in F1.

 Formula 1’s loss was IndyCar’s gain as Bryan Herta hired Rossi to drive his car (with Michael Andretti) for the 2016 season.
 Success came quickly for the then 24-year-old rookie.
 In his second oval race ever, Rossi stretched his fuel tank further than anyone else to win the 100th Indianapolis 500.